maybleMyers/H1111/README.md

 ie for linux on the second gpu: CUDA_VISIBLE_DEVICES=1 python h1111.py

 ## full changlog
+6/29/2025
+    Support for MultiTalk model.
+Works very well but takes a while.
+Thanks to Meigen-AI
 6/21/2025
     Add chunking to framepack's clip to process longer prompts.
 5/31/2025